ingelise/risk-atlas-nexus-demos/ran-viz/README.md

 ```

 ## Generate the nodes and edges
-Create the content that will be displayed in the graph
+Create the content that will be displayed in the graph.

 ```commandline
 uv run app.py
 ```

-The output should be available as a json file
+The output should be available as a json file.
 `OUTPUT_FILE = "../front-end/demo/public/ai-risk-ontology.json"`

 ###